 United Neighborhood Centers of Northeast Pennsylvania (UNC) and Johnson College partnered together to develop the Upward Economic Mobility program.
 Funded by The Weinberg Foundation, Upward Economic Mobility is a program that provides soft-skills education and career coaching to those interested in the healthcare field and trades such as welding and plumbing.
 Through this program, participants work with their coach to identify and reduce any barriers to continued education.
 Coaching sessions vary in intensity and is based on need.
-While GED/ HSE is required to enroll in technical classes, Coaches can guide individuals who have not provides a needs assessment and career coaching to yet hit this milestone.
-Technical certifications include help participants identify a career path that is right for them and create a plan to help them achieve their goals. clinical medical assistant, basic maintenance, machinist, welding, plumbing, and forklift operator.
+While GED/ HSE is required to enroll in technical classes, Coaches can guide individuals who have not yet hit this milestone.
+Technical certifications include clinical medical assistant, basic maintenance, machinist, welding, plumbing, and forklift operator.